AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

     - navigation
 ---

+## Course description

+Students will learn how to use AI-based developer tools across the software development lifecycle, for example in coding, code reviewing, project management, automated testing, and security.
+The course will require significant software development practice, both with and without AI tools.
+Students will use their experiences to analyze the impact of AI tools on software productivity across individuals, teams, and organizations.
+Students will be expected to code in scripting languages (e.g., Python and JavaScript), set up development environments, read documentation, and learn new libraries and frameworks.

 ## Logistics and Communication

 ### Lectures

-- Tues @ 12:30pm - 1:50pm (MM 103)
-- Thurs @ 12:30pm - 1:50pm (MM 103)

-### Recitations

-- Section A (Jacqueline Tsai): Fri @ 9:00am - 09:50am (PH A18B)
+- Monday @ 11:00am - 12:20pm (PH A18B)
-- Section B (Aditya Shrivastava): Fri @ 11:00am - 11:50am (WEH 5415)
+- Wednesday @ 11:00am - 12:20pm (PH A18B)

 ### Prerequisites

-15-214/17-214 or 15-213, or equivalent.
-The focus of this class is largely team-based technical work; the goal of the prerequisites is to ensure students have sufficient programming experience to succeed in the course.
+There are no prerequisites.

-### Textbook/Readings
+### Readings

-We will be reading The Lean Startup, The Mom Test, and a selection of online sources.
+We will be reading a selection of online sources that will be provided.

 ### Communication

-The course uses [Canvas](https://canvas.cmu.edu/courses/45409) for homework submission, grading, announcements, and supplementary documents.
-Discussion and questions will be managed on [Slack](https://cmu-17-356-s25.slack.com/).
+The course uses [Canvas](https://canvas.cmu.edu/courses/49386) for grading, announcements, and supplementary documents.
+Discussion and questions will be managed on [Slack](https://aidevelopertools.slack.com/).
 Slides, assignments and the schedule will be posted on this website.
 We use [GitHub](https://www.github.com) to coordinate group work.
 We will provide private GitHub repositories for individuals and groups.

-Please use Slack for discussion and questions, including clarifying homework assignments.
-If you need to write to Prof. Begel and/or Prof. Brown about the class, you must include both faculty members on the message, otherwise we will reject your message and ask you to resend to both of us.
+Please use Slack for discussion and questions, including clarifying assignments.
+If you need to write to Prof. Begel and/or Prof. Henley about the class, you must include both faculty members on the message, otherwise we will reject your message and ask you to resend to both of us.
 We prefer you write us on Slack instead of email.

-The instructors and TAs hold weekly office hours.
-If you cannot make it to office hours, contact us via email (using the course-wide email address, unless the issue is sensitive) and we will find an alternative time to meet.
+The instructors hold weekly office hours.
+If you cannot make it to office hours, contact us via Slack and we will find an alternative time to meet.

-If you have a question or concern unsuitable for Slack, contact the instructors via: [startups-staff@lists.andrew.cmu.edu](mailto:startups-staff@lists.andrew.cmu.edu).
+If you have a question or concern unsuitable for Slack, contact both of the instructors via email: [Andrew Begel](mailto:abegel@andrew.cmu.edu) and [Austin Henley](mailto:azhenley@cmu.edu).
 Unless the subject matter is sensitive, all questions will be conveyed to all instructors before being answered, so there's no point in emailing just one of us.</p>

-Note that the list should be set to accept messages from any CMU email address; if your message is held as a non-member posting to a members list, don’t worry: we respond to moderation requests very quickly.

 For sensitive matters, of course, feel free to contact us individually.